 Each species or cultivar has its own common name, but they are all known as "Ornamental Onions".

-Hardiness depends on the variety being grown and the growing conditions, but most alliums will do well in USDA Hardiness Zones 4-10
+Hardiness depends on the variety being grown and the growing conditions, but most alliums will do well in USDA Hardiness Zones four to ten.

 There's a good amount of variety in Allium plants.
-Drumstick alliums only grow about 1 ft. tall, with 1-inch flower heads, while giant 'Globemaster' can top 4 ft. in height and sport huge globes of 8 - 10-inch flower heads.
-You will need to read the descriptions closely
+Drumstick alliums only grow about one foot tall with one-inch flower heads, while giant 'Globemaster' can top four feet in height and sport huge globes of eight-to-ten-inch flower heads.
+You will need to read the descriptions closely.

 For the best flowering and healthiest plants, place your alliums in a site that gets a full day of sun.
 They will grow in partial shade, but since so many of them have short seasons, give them as much sun as you can.